All Episodes

 But as long as we check out your background, we don't care where you come from.

-That is the antithesis of our constitutional republic that they grew up under.
+Just like people that grow up under Sharia, that is the antithesis of our constitutional republic that they grew up under.

 I want to know that they share our values before they come here.

-And um, you know, there are good people who come to our country, I agree with that.
+And, you know, there are good people who come to our country.

-And they're an illegal alien present in our country on top of it, this should be holding more of a punishment for them.
+This should be holding more of a punishment for them.

 And the fact that a lot of times all they do is deport them.

-These are not the protections that America needs, and these criminals that are deported after they've committed heinous crimes, they're back over in a week.
+And these criminals that are deported after they've committed heinous crimes, they're back over in a week.

-And this isn't you know, I'm still getting guff out of it from a lot of people.
+And this isn't, you know, I'm still getting guff out of it from a lot of people.

 You're a racist.

-This is not a racist problem, and this is not a way that liberals are gonna deflect from this problem.
+And this is not a way that liberals are going to deflect from this problem.

 They have to face it head on.